covid19cz/erouska-android/README.md

 ## Building the App from the source code

 Clone this repository and import the project into Android Studio.
+Make sure you have JDK 8.

 Run:
 `./gradlew assembleDevDebug`